Capacity of loop-erased random walk: Introduction

 The picture in three dimensions is entirely different.
 The capacity of LERW no longer scales (almost) linearly and the limit law is no longer deterministic.
-In three dimensions, the capacity of a set that has dimension strictly greater than 1 is of the same order as its diameter.
-Since the LERW is roughly $\beta$-dimensional, the correct scaling for $\C(\eta[0,n])$ is $n^{1/\beta}$, where $\beta$ is the growth exponent of LERW as defined in Section \ref{sec:d3res}.
+In three dimensions, the capacity of a set is of the same order as its diameter.
+Since the LERW is roughly $\beta$-dimensional, the correct scaling for $\Ca(\eta[0,n])$ is $n^{1/\beta}$, where $\beta$ is the growth exponent of LERW as defined in Section \ref{sec:d3res}.
 This also means that the global behaviour of the LERW influences the capacity, which implies that the scaling limit must be non-deterministic.
 The proof goes as follows.
 We use the same strategy as in \cite{chang17two}.